NebbGroup/docs.qlarm.com/content/settings/general-settings/_index.md

     <figcaption >Fig 1.
 General settings</figcaption>
 </figure>

-Click the button to upload the company logo to personalize QLARM.
-The QLARM logo is used by default.
+Click the button to upload the company logo to personalize Qlarm.
+The Qlarm logo is used by default.

 <script>
 // Get the modal